-A Strategy for Peace in Iraq: A Gender-Sensitive National Reconciliation Platform (Second Edition) was written by a group of dedicated women who voluntarily committed time, effort, and resources to a two-year development process.
-We, as women peacebuilding activists from Anbar, Baghdad, Diyala, Kirkuk, Ninewa, and Salahaddin took time away from work and our families to attend trainings, organize citizen outreach activities, and took risks to travel across our provinces to meet with stakeholders and decision makers and in order to draft this comprehensive policy document.
+A Strategy for Peace in Iraq: A Gender-Sensitive National Reconciliation Platform was written by a group of dedicated women who voluntarily committed our time, effort, and resources to a year-long development process.
+We took time away from work and our families to attend trainings, organize citizen outreach activities, and took risks to travel across our provinces to meet with stakeholders and decision makers to draft this comprehensive policy document.

-The authors of this platform would like to thank the National Democratic Institute for implementing this program and for its support and guidance throughout the process, and to the Government of Canada for funding this initiative over the last three years.
-We would also like to acknowledge the programs' civil society partners, Al-Tadhamun Iraqi League for Youth (Anbar), National Institute for Human Rights (Kirkuk), Iraqi Institute for Development (Ninewa), and the Justice Centre to Support Marginalized Groups in Iraq (Salahaddin) for their dedication and assistance to the program.
-During the first two years of the program, these reputable organizations provided us with on-going support as we conducted local and national level outreach, created a safe and functional space for us to convene, and mentored us as we embarked on expansive advocacy efforts.
+The authors of this platform would like to thank the National Democratic Institute for implementing this program and for its support and guidance throughout the process, and to the Government of Canada for funding this initiative.
+We would also like to acknowledge the programs' civil society partners, Al-Tadhamun Iraqi League for Youth (Anbar), National Institute for Human Rights (Kirkuk), Iraqi Institute for Development (Ninewa), and the Justice Centre to Support Marginalized Groups in Iraq (Salahaddin) for their dedication and assistance throughout the program.
+Over the last year, these reputable organizations provided us with on-going support as we conducted local and national level outreach, created a safe and functional space for us to convene, and mentored us as we embarked on expansive advocacy efforts.

-We would also like to thank Mr. David Rose and Ms. Shannon O'Connell for their valuable contribution to the program through their facilitation of three cross-province trainings and for their valuable guidance and mentorship, as well as NDI experts; namely, Ms. Sarah Beckerman, Mr. Hardy Mahmood, Mr. Aamir Othman, Ms. Lauren Loveland and Ms. Greta Levy who conducted three additional cross-province training workshops.
-Lastly, we would like to thank issue-experts who supported us in our efforts to draft the platform: Ms. Nahida Ahmed Abduljabbar, Mr. Abdulaziz Aljarba, Ms. Hanna Edward, Mr. Josh Hills, Mr. Masroor Aswad Muhyaddin, and Dr. Luqman Siwayli.
+Lastly, we would like to thank Mr. David Rose and Ms. Shannon O'Connell for their valuable contribution to the program through their facilitation of three cross-province trainings and for their valuable guidance and mentorship, as well as six issue-experts who supported us in our efforts to draft the platform: Ms. Nahida Ahmed Abduljabbar, Mr. Abdulaziz Aljarba, Ms. Hanna Edward, Mr. Josh Hills, Mr. Masroor Aswad Muhyaddin, and Dr. Luqman Saleh Karim.